maximeLeCorre/caradisiac/README.md

 In a browser use http://localhost:9292/populate/{request}

-	the request must be the follwing :
+	the request must be the following :
 		{
 			"brand": "xxx",
 			"image": "xxx",